gh42lb/HRRM/README.md

 Download the following:

-Fldigi
+* Fldigi

-HRRM v1.0.3: github.com/gh42lb/HRRM
+* HRRM v1.0.4 binary or HRRM_setup windows installer: github.com/gh42lb/HRRM

-ICS templates: github.com/gh42lb/HRRM

-General templates: github.com/gh42lb/HRRM

-run the windows installer or create a folder on the desktop called HRRM and add the binary file and two template files.
+run the windows installer or create a folder on the desktop called HRRM

 ### Configuration